The thermodynamic definition of the equilibrium constant K is

 where Δr Go is the reaction Gibbs energy at standard conditions (a constant for a particular reaction), R is the gas constant, T is temperature.

 Since logarithms only take pure numbers, K is a dimensionless number.
-However, when equilibrium constants are calculated as a quotient of concentrations or partial pressures,
+However, when equilibrium constants are calculated as a quotient of concentrations or partial pressures, the practice is to quote them in units of concentration or pressure according to the quotient.

 is mol-4dm12.